Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Giardiasis, Ambiasis and Cyclospora.
 These are diseases caused by protozoa.
 They, as well as intestinal worms, can be avoided by following food and water safety precautions.

 Always learn as much as possible about the risks where you plan to travel.
 Consult a doctor, public health or travel clinic for advice and be sure to get appropriate vaccines.
 Above all, use common sense and stick to reasonable precautions, including food safety practices and having some basic medical supplies available.
-By following these rules, traveling to all corners of the globe can be enjoyable, rewarding and healthy.
+By following these rules, travelling to all corners of the globe can be enjoyable, rewarding and healthy.